Introduction

 nc -z -w5 -v SERVER_IP PORT

-with the port you want to test if it's open (e.g.22
+PORTwith the port you want to test if it's open (e.g.22).

 sudo netstat -tulpn

-is a handy to find the ports you want to work with, you should be aware of the applications you currently have installed on your server and which ports are listening, you do not have to allow every port you find in the netstat
+Note: Although netstat is a handy to find the ports you want to work with, you should be aware of the applications you currently have installed on your server and which ports are listening, you do not have to allow every port you find in the netstat output.

 Syntax